json420/degu/doc/tutorial.rst

 ``ProxyApp`` instance rather than a plain function.
 In order to avoid subtle problems when pickling and un-pickling complex objects on their way to a new `multiprocessing.Process`_, it's best to pass only functions and simple data structures to a new process.
-This approach also avoids importing unnecessary modules and using unnecessary resources in your main application process.
+This approach also avoids importing unnecessary modules and consuming unnecessary resources in your main application process.

 So in this case, it's best to specify a *build_func*: